codeforamerica/recordtrac/readme/redeploy.md

 All of the HTML files are stored in the `/public_records_portal/templates` folder.
 The names of the files are mostly self-explanatory.
 For example to edit the About page at http://records.oaklandnet.com/about, you must modify the 'about.html' file.

+### Updating public URL

+We recommend RecordTrac URL uses a subdomain for the official agency website, i.e. `records.[youragency].gov`.
+After the domain is secured through the agency, you can link the URL to RecordTrac through [Heroku](https://dashboard.heroku.com/apps/).
+Choose the RecordTrac application, select Settings > Domains.

 ### Local installation